 6. The record referred to in condition 5, shall be made in the native animal keeper record book immediately following each acquisition or disposal.
 In the case of native animals bred by the licensee, the record is to be completed within 7 days of birth or hatching for reptiles and mammals.
 For birds, the record shall be made within 7 days from fledgling.
 For amphibians, the record shall be made within 7 days of resorption of the tadpole’s tail.

 7. The record keeping period ends on 31 March each year.
-At this time each completed page of the native animal keeper record book referred to in condition 5 must be signed and dated by the licensee and shall be forwarded and received by the Chief Executive each year by 30 April.
-A licensee who has held no protected native animals during the record keeping period shall forward a written statement to that effect to the Chief Executive by 30 April.
-The licensee shall also present the record referred to in Condition 5 to the Chief Executive or to an officer of OEH whenever required.
+At this time each completed page of the native animal keeper record book referred to in condition 5 must be signed and dated by the licensee and shall be forwarded and received by the NPWS Wildlife Team each year by 30 April.
+A licensee who has held no protected native animals during the record keeping period shall forward a written statement to that effect to the NPWS Wildlife Team by 30 April.
+The licensee shall also present the record referred to in Condition 5 to an NPWS officer whenever required.

 8. This licence does not authorise commercial trade in native animals or exercising or carrying on the business of buying or selling native animals.

 9. The licensee, if advertising the disposal or acquisition of native animals the subject of this licence, may only advertise such animals for disposal or acquisition in a publication of a society of keepers of animals authorised to be held under this licence of which the licensee is a member, or in a specialist publication, journal or internet site related to the keeping of the animal.
 In all cases the licensee shall state the following in such an advertisement when advertising the disposal or acquisition of protected native animals: